EARTHTIME/UPbSoftware/README.md

-# Repository of software for U-Pb geochronology
+# Repository of software for ID-TIMS U-Pb geochronology

-This space is meant to be a community-editable compilation of useful codes and software for U-Pb geochronology, from reducing/interpreting/compiling mass spectrometer data to interpreting ages in geological context.
+This space is meant to be a community-editable compilation of useful codes and software for ID-TIMS U-Pb geochronology, from reducing/interpreting/compiling mass spectrometer data to interpreting ages in geological context.
 To add to or edit this document, email \<noahmc at ku dot edu\> or open a pull request.

 ## Table of Contents: